Last updated February 2026

 We act early.
 We challenge weak evidence.
 And we fight for results that protect your record and your future.

-It’s a felony offense involving the theft of property valued between \$750 and \$20,000, or certain protected items like firearms or vehicles.
+It is a felony offense involving the theft of property valued between $750 and $20,000, or certain protected items such as firearms, vehicles, or controlled substances.

-π§Ύ Can I get a third-degree grand theft charge dropped?
+๐งพ Can a third-degree grand theft charge be dropped or reduced?

 Yes.
-With early intervention, strong legal defenses, or lack of evidence, prosecutors may agree to drop or reduce the charge.
+With early legal intervention, strong defenses, or evidentiary issues, prosecutors may agree to dismiss the charge, reduce it, or resolve the case without a felony conviction.

-If the property is valued under \$750, your attorney may be able to get the charge reduced to petit theft, a misdemeanor.
+If the property is valued under $750, a defense attorney may be able to seek a reduction to petit theft, which is a misdemeanor offense.

 Not always.
-First-time offenders often qualify for diversion, probation, or a withhold of adjudication instead of jail time.
+Many first-time offenders qualify for diversion programs, probation, or a withhold of adjudication instead of jail time, depending on the facts of the case.